Are you wondering what it’s like to visit Bryce Canyon National Park in February? Bryce Canyon in the winter is one of the most amazing times to go.

 Be sure to download our camera gear checklist before arriving at the park to make sure you have everything you need.

 If you’re willing to get up early, Bryce Canyon sunrise photography is best anywhere along the rim between Sunrise Point and Bryce Point.
-And since February will be cold, we like to use photographer gloves and keep rechargeable hand warmers in our coat pockets!

 There are so many great Bryce Canyon hikes to go on while visiting in February, but there are two trails that will be closed.